-Network Rail and the station partners will communicate with residents to update them on the works.
+Network Rail and the station partners have been communicating with residents to update them on the works.
 Updates about the station’s progress will also appear on Knowsley News and on Knowsley Council’s social media channels.

 Who can I contact for more detail about the work taking place?

 You can contact Network Rail’s 24-hour National Helpline on 03457 11 41 41.